IHCantabria/wiki.IA/wikiIA/sheets/flooding.md

-# pyTESEO
+# Machine learning methods for coastal flooding
+## Coastal flooding modelling strategies
+The choice of the modelling strategy depends on the spatio-temporal scale to be solved.

+## Limitations of numerical flooding prediction

+## Problem statement

+## Methodology

+## 1 Numerical model setup

+## 2 Event selection

+## 3 Numerical simulation

+## 4 Training the statistical model

+## 5 Model evaluation

-**pyTESEO** is a python package developed by [IHCantabria](https://ihcantabria.com/en/) to simplify and facilitate the setup and processing of [TESEO](https://ihcantabria.com/en/specialized-software/teseo/) simulations *(TESEO is a lagrangian numerical model also developed by IHCantabria.)* The soruce code of this package is located at [https://github.com/IHCantabria/pyteseo](https://github.com/IHCantabria/pyteseo).
+**Data assimilation** is a python package developed by [IHCantabria](https://ihcantabria.com/en/) to simplify and facilitate the setup and processing of [TESEO](https://ihcantabria.com/en/specialized-software/teseo/) simulations *(TESEO is a lagrangian numerical model also developed by IHCantabria.)* The soruce code of this package is located at [https://github.com/IHCantabria/pyteseo](https://github.com/IHCantabria/pyteseo).

 ```{image} ../_static/images/pyTESEO_logo.png
 :width: 500px
 :align: center
 ```
+**Machine learning**
 ---

 ## Overview